puyu-wasi/quechua-from-english/README.md

 ### About this page

 This page is a collection of learning materials I've collected while studying.
-As [Quechua](https://en.wikipedia.org/wiki/Quechuan_languages) is a language family that features ambiguity, it's worth noting that the materials here all strive to fall under the **[Southern Quechua](https://en.wikipedia.org/wiki/Southern_Quechua)** language, with general preference towards the [Cuzco-Quechua](https://en.wikipedia.org/wiki/Cuzco_Quechua_language) dialect and [Standard Quechua](https://en.wikipedia.org/wiki/Quechua_alphabet) orthography.
+As [Quechua](https://en.wikipedia.org/wiki/Quechuan_languages) is a language family that features ambiguity, it's worth noting that the materials here aim to fall under the **[Southern Quechua](https://en.wikipedia.org/wiki/Southern_Quechua)** language, with general preference towards the [Cuzco-Quechua](https://en.wikipedia.org/wiki/Cuzco_Quechua_language) dialect and [Standard Quechua](https://en.wikipedia.org/wiki/Quechua_alphabet) orthography.

 ## Big Reference Table